 A Personal Development Plan

 The next logical question that follows is: what exactly can you do to find yourself so you can be happy?

 Another way to ask this, linking back to the happiness formula, is how can you improve your self-worth so you can thrive in life?

 You need a personal development plan.
-Here's the simple 5-step process that I use with my online life coaching clients that you can borrow:
+Here's the simple 5-step process that I use with my coaching clients that you can borrow:

 The first three steps are focused on shaping your Ideal Self.
 The last two steps revolve around making internal and external changes to more closely align your Self Image to Ideal Self.